The Change in Body Temperature Anxiety Symptom:

 How you take your body temperature may also produce varying results.
 For example, rectal or tympanic (ear) temperatures are normally as much as 1°F higher than oral temperatures.
 Axillary (armpit) temperature may be as much as 1°F lower than oral temperatures.

-Regarding stress and anxiety, since both can increase the body’s metabolism, and the by-product of increased metabolism is heat, being stressed and anxious can also increase body temperature.
+Regarding stress and anxiety, since both can increase the body’s metabolism, and the by-product of increased metabolism is heat, being stressed and/or anxious can also increase body temperature.

 It's also common for episodes of increased stress and anxiety to cause a person to feel cold or chilly because of the restricted blood flow to the skin due to the constriction of blood vessels caused by the stress response.
 When we feel cold or chilly, the body wants to increase its body temperature because it is dropping toward the low end within the normal range.